mivp/VizNotes/3DVis-and-VR-Workshop-2019.md

 3) Develop content using a framework that supports VR such as A-Frame, Unity3D, UnrealEngine
  - This is more likely to be done by a programmer who specialises in 3D graphics but these frameworks are getting easier to learn if you are interested and have the time to get really into it!
 A-Frame in particular is targeted at anyone who knows some basic web programming.

-## Loading 3D data into visualisat tools
+## Using Previs for visualising 3D data:

 ### What data can we use and how do we visualise it?